 Some businesses believe that the best way to protect against web-related threats is to use a web application firewall (WAF).
 However, a WAF is just a band-aid tool that eliminates potential attack vectors.
-While a WAF is an important part of a complete security suite for an enterprise and the best way to handle zero-day vulnerabilities, it should not be treated as the most important line of defense.
+While a WAF is an important part of a complete security suite for an enterprise and the best way to handle zero-day vulnerabilities through virtual patching, it should not be treated as the most important line of defense.

 All in all, you should use diverse security measures, but you should not just believe that purchasing them and giving them to your security team will solve the problem.
 These security measures must be integrated with your entire environment and automated as much as possible.
 They are there to reduce the amount of work that the security team has, not increase it.

-One of the best ways to check if you are secure is to perform mock attacks.
+One of the best ways to check if your sensitive information is safe is to perform mock attacks.
 This is the key assumption behind penetration testing but penetration tests are just spot-checks.
 To fully and continuously evaluate your security stance, the best way is to perform continuous security exercises such as red team vs. blue team campaigns.